PERSUASION

 3. From persuasion to action

-In an essential but often neglected complement to the basic definition of argumentation, the Treatise on Argumentation extends the scope of persuasion through argumentation to action.
-Argumentation would actually produce the “disposition to action”:
+In an essential but often neglected addition to the basic definition of argumentation, the Treatise on Argumentation extends the scope of persuasion through argumentation to action.
+Indeed, argumentation would produce the “disposition to act”:

 The goal of argumentation, as we have said before, is to create or increase the adherence of minds to the theses presented for their assent.
 An efficacious argument is one which succeeds in increasing this intensity of adherence among those who hear it in such a way as to set in motion the intended action (a positive action or an abstention from action) or at least in creating in the hearers a willingness to act which will appear at the right moment.
 (Perelman, Olbrechts-Tyteca, [1958], p.
 45)